 OK-Share is a cooperative agreement among Oklahoma institutions of higher education for sharing of library resources.
 OU Schusterman Library patrons with no overdue materials may obtain an OK-Share card at the Front Desk to use at other participating libraries.
 You can find further information and a list of participating libraries at OK-SHARE.

-We have iPads, Dell Netbooks, DVD burners, webcams, Flip Mino video recorders and digital projectors available for checkout.
+We have Acer Netbooks, DVD burners, webcams, Flip Mino video recorders and digital projectors available for checkout.
 Students, faculty and staff may check them out for one week at a time, with an option for an additional one-week renewal period.
 Technology items are subject to overdue fines, and you will be charged $25 for each day the item is overdue.
 Check at the reference desk for availability and more details.

 Drinks with secure lids are allowed everywhere in the library.
 Food is allowed only in small portions, and only in areas that are away from the computers, the printers, and the collection itself.
 All patrons are expected to clean up after themselves and to keep their workspaces clean.
 Any library staff member may ask a patron to remove food from the library at any time for any reason.
 Patrons who wish to plan events with food in the library must have permission from the Library Director beforehand.

-The library has two group study rooms for the use of OU-Tulsa students, faculty, and staff.
+The library has three group study rooms for the use of OU-Tulsa students, faculty, and staff.
 Rooms can be reserved for periods of up to three hours.
 To schedule a reservation, please consult the library's AskHere Desk at 918-660-3228, or visit one of the staff members at the AskHere Desk.

 Norman students can access HSC databases if they are logged in to a computer on the Schusterman campus.
 This includes laptops connected to Wi-Fi.
 To access databases from the Norman campus, a 4x4 and password are required.

-These video tutorials can help you locate full text articles.
+These video tutorials can help you locate full-text articles.
 If you need further assistance contact us on our Library Chat.